Asian stocks mixed as investors await Fed policy decision and price data - ExBulletin

 Asian stocks mixed as investors await Fed policy decision and price data

-Tesla led the market, gaining 4.1% after announcing General Motors’ electric vehicles will be able to use much of its extensive charging network beginning of next year.
-GM rose 1.1%.
+Two Fed board members said the Fed is expected to hold a rate hike this week while it gathers data on the impact of previous hikes.

-Energy stocks fell along with the price of crude oil.
-Exxon Mobil slipped 0.7% and was one of the heaviest weights in the market.
+Monday, Switzerland UBS said it completed its takeover of rival Credit Suisse in a government-organized bailout combining the country’s two largest banks.

-On Monday, benchmark U.S. crude fell another 79 cents to $69.38 a barrel in electronic trading on the New York Mercantile Exchange.
-It lost $1.12 on Friday to $70.17 a barrel.
+In energy markets, benchmark U.S. crude rose 36 cents to $67.48 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract fell from $3.05 on Monday to $67.12.
+Brent crude, the price basis of international oil trade, gained 54 cents to $72.38 a barrel in London.
+It lost $2.95 the previous session to $71.84.

 |